-- Or, place naan on a large baking sheet in the still-warm-from-the-bacon-oven, also spritzed with water first for about 4 minutes.
+- Alternatively, place naan on a large baking sheet in oven, spritz lightly with water, and bake just until warm, about 4 minutes.

-- With either method, brush both sides of naan with a thin coating of olive oil after warming, and set aside until ready to build your sandwich.
+- After warming the Naan bread with either method, brush both sides of the naan with a thin coating of olive oil, and set aside until ready to build your sandwich.

-- Spoon a heaping tablespoon of the Sun Dried Tomato Mayo on half of the warm Naan bread, then add a couple of pieces of butter lettuce.
+- Spoon a heaping tablespoon of the Sun Dried Tomato Mayo on half of the warm Naan bread.
+Add a piece of butter lettuce.

 - Add a few slices of tomato, then 5 or 6 slices of the crispy bacon.

-- Fold over and slice in two, then serve.
+- Fold over and slice in two, and serve.